Before and Aftercare

 -

-To prepare your skin, it can be a good idea to do some light exfoliating and lotioning in the week before your session if you know ahead of time where the tattoo will be placed.
-I don’t recommend drinking alcohol the night before, but if you do, try to balance it out with a lot of water.
-I also don’t recommend over-caffeinating on the day-of your appointment, this can affect your nerves and also increase the number of bathroom breaks during our session.
+To prepare your skin before your tattoo appointment, I have several recommendations.
+One is to hydrate heavily in the week before, this will make your skin softer and easier to work with.
+It’s a good idea to do some light exfoliating and regularly applying lotion in the week before your session if you know ahead of time where the tattoo will be placed.
+I don’t recommend drinking any alcohol the night before, but if you do, try to balance it out with a lot of water.
+I also don’t recommend over-caffeinating on the day-of your appointment, this can affect your nerves, and also can increase the number of bathroom breaks during our session.

-If your appointment is scheduled during the warmer months, avoid direct sunlight on the area we’ll be tattooing at least a week before your session.
-Sunburnt skin cannot be tattooed and your appointment will have to be postponed.
+If your appointment is scheduled during the warmer months, avoid direct sunlight on the area we’ll be tattooing at least two weeks before your session.
+Sun damaged or burnt skin cannot be tattooed and your appointment may have to be postponed.

 To increase your pain tolerance and avoid additional stress on your body, I highly recommend getting a good night’s sleep the night before our session as well as eating a large meal within two hours.
-You can feel free to bring snacks and drinks with you to the appointment as well.
+You can feel free to bring snacks and drinks with you to the appointment as well and I can always make time for nourishment breaks.

-I want you to be as comfortable as possible during the tattoo so if you want, you can bring a book, a tablet, headphones, plushies, a blanket, or whatever will make the experience more pleasant.
+I want you to be as comfortable as possible during the tattoo, so you are more than welcome to bring a book, tablet, headphones, plushies, blanket, or whatever will make the experience more tolerable for you.
 I offer a small menu of snacks, drinks, comfort items and aftercare products as well.

 -